-Established for over 40 years, we are a community-based vet and pet boarding facility that’s primary focus is to provide compassionate expert care to your beloved pets.
-We are passionate about providing the best possible care to your pets via up-to-date knowledge and facilities, an empathetic and understanding approach and the ultimate goal of ensuring each pet has stress-free vet visits and long, happy, healthy lives.
+Established for over 40 years, we are a community-based vet and pet boarding facility with a primary focus on providing compassionate expert care to your beloved pets.
+We are passionate about providing the best care for your pets with up-to-date knowledge and facilities.
+Our empathetic and understanding approach along with the ultimate goal of ensuring that each pet has a stress-free vet visit gives you the reassurance that your pet is treated with love and respect.
 The majority of our team live locally so our knowledge of the geographical area is extensive and we are proud to be part of the local pet community.
-We have a spacious outdoor cat & dog boarding facility that is run by veterinary staff to ensure your pet’s have a safe and happy stay.
+We have a spacious outdoor cat & dog boarding facility that is run by veterinary staff to ensure your pet has a safe and happy stay.

 The team at Thornleigh Vet are passionate about getting involved with the local community and are involved in a number of community education, sponsorship and local events.

 Thornleigh Vet Hospital are proud supporters of this nation-wide charity that is dedicated to caring for animals owned by people struggling with homelessness.
 The hospital frequently performs procedures on these pets and helps to raise money via a donation box in our reception and via our Santa Photo Day whereby all proceeds go to this fantastic charity.

 We are proud sponsors of the Thornleigh Thunders again in 2020 and look forward to attending games and supporting our local team.

 We love sponsoring, contributing or helping out our local schools including the 2018 Thornleigh West Public School Colour Run and the 2019 Pennant Hills Public School Fete.
 We frequently work with Before/after school cares to do hospital tours or vet talks on pet safety.